cass1331/staar_lab_aggression/README.md

 ## `run_on_demand_20hz_timed.py`

 Define interactions for PulsePal and get trigger timestamps logged, also controls camera/image acquistion and logs camera timestamp for each frame.
-Currently WIP.

 ## `CameraTimeToPCTime`